What is Treasury Stock?

 Treasury Stocks are the set of shares which the issuing company has bought back from the existing shareholders of the company but not retired and thus they are not considered while calculating the earning per share or the dividends of the company.

 Treasury Stock in the Balance Sheet

-Treasury Shares are usually reported at the end of the line items within the equity section.
-When the company repurchases the stock, the expenditure due to repurchase is recorded in a contra-equity account.
+The company reports treasury Shares at the end of the line items within the equity section.
+When the company repurchases the stock, it records the expenditure due to repurchase in a contra-equity account.
 Thus the direct effect of writing a treasury stock transaction is a reduction in the total amount of equity recorded in the balance sheet.
-It is listed on the balance sheet as a negative number under shareholders’ equity.
+It lists in the balance sheet as a negative number under shareholders’ equity.

 The two methods of accounting treasury stock are cost method and the par value method.
 In the cost method, the paid-in capital account is reduced in the balance sheet when treasury shares are purchased.
-Under the par value method during repurchase, the books will record it as the retirement of shares thereby common stock is debited and treasury stock is credited.
+Under the par value method during repurchase, the books will record it as the retirement of shares.
+Thereby, common stock debits, and treasury stock credits.
 But in both methods, the transactions can’t increase the amount of retained earnings.

 Treasury Stock Examples